P5vc/Documentation/Contributing/contributionGuide.md

 2. If you find that you have something to add, [sign our CLA](#contributor-license-agreement "sign our CLA").
 3. Determine whether to open an issue or a pull request.
 If you can easily identify the issue, know how to fix it, and are able to fix it, then a pull request is probably your best bet.
 However, we still recommend opening an issue first to discuss what you would like to fix/add, because it's very likely that internal development is already under way on that issue/feature.
 Also, if it's a simple or relatively small contribution, we would rather you let us know about it, so that we can fix it, as our internal team can fast track the fix and bypass all of the extra, time consuming code reviews required for external contributions.
 If your contribution isn't something that can formatted into a pull request or issue, then please contact us directly, using the email attached to our GitHub profile.
 4. Open the issue or make the pull request!
 We always love contributions, and are more than happy to work with you!
-5. Anyone who makes significant contributions has the opportunity to be featured on our supporters page, should they wish.
+5. Anyone who makes significant contributions has the opportunity to be featured on our supporters page and to take advantage of our contribution rewards, should they wish.

 ## What to Contribute